 This works for some people, but be careful about switching your cell carrier in hopes of getting better coverage.
 The last thing you want to do is to exchange poor reception with one carrier for even worse reception from another.

 Switching carriers can make sense if you, using Carrier X, always have poor reception in the office, but your coworker, using Carrier Y, always has good reception.
 Also be aware that switching will probably cost you some money, so be sure before you switch that your coverage will be better with the new carrier.
-Check out a previous post What does it cost to switch cell phone carriers?
+Check out a previous post on what it costs to switch cell phone carriers to help you decide the right decision.

-Conclusion We’ve given you some solid options so you don’t have to suffer with poor cell reception inside your living space or workspace.
+We’ve given you some ways to boost your iPhone’s cell signal so you don’t have to suffer with poor cell reception inside your living space or workspace.
 To be clear, not all these solutions will work in every poor-reception situation.
 But at least one of these should work for about 99 percent of iPhone users.